christianbernier/physicsnotes/notes/01_quantization_of_light_and_energy/5_wave-particle_duality.md

 The wave and particle properties of light are one; it is not possible to separate the light into particles and waves.

-## Particle-Wave Duality
+## Wave-Particle Duality

 Light does not "come" in waves nor particles.
 Simply, it interacts with matter in ways that resemble both waves and particles in different situations.

-The same particle-wave duality is seen in other objects (like electrons), which were previously believed to be only particles.
+The same wave-particle duality is seen in other objects (like electrons), which were previously believed to be only particles.